 There's support for ultra-wide displays, as well as multi-display setups, so if you've gotten yourself one of those pilot-practising multi-monitor setups at home, you should be well covered once Call of Duty: Black Ops 4 hits the shelves.

 Treyarch say that gameplay and gunplay has been specifically tailored for mouse and keyboard.
 I must admit though, even though gameplay had occasional excursions into wtf territory, I cannot fault Call of Duty series for gunplay, at least not when compared to some of its competitors.
 Heck, you could argue they invented first person shooter gunplay and you wouldn't be far off.

-Players will get a proper taste of Call of Duty: Black Ops 4 soon, with Treyarch's battle royale mode The Blackout going into open beta on 15 September 2018.
+Players will get a proper taste of Call of Duty: Black Ops 4 soon, with Treyarch's battle royale mode The Blackout going into on 15 September 2018.
 While most players seem to have expected The Blackout trailer, this one will obviously have to do for now.

 Call of Duty: Black Ops 4 launches on 12 October 2018 and since Activision and Blizzard are engaged now, it will be available exclusively on Battle.net.

 On a somewhat related note, whoever's playing CoD: BO4 on this trailer is a beast - somebody either hire that guy or find what aimbot he's using, seriously.